The women foundation LA FLORCITA of Bayusihi de San Vicente (Calpi)

 The community Bayushi de San Vicente, high in the Andean mountains and around 5 kilometres south of Riobamba, consist of 65 families.
 People grow corn, potatoes and quinoa and some have guinea pigs, a cow or a pig.
 The economic situation is rather bad and people are poor in the sense that their yearly income is far below the minimum.
 A lot of the women do not have a husband (he is gone or dead) and that makes them (alone) responsible for the income and their children.
 Some elder women receive help from their independent living (married) children.
 Other women work as a cleaning lady in families in Riobamba and earn about U$180,00 a month while the minimum income is U$366,00 a month.
 They do not dare to stand up for their rights afraid as they are losing their job.
 In that way, their employer can do what he/she wants.
 Their income is too much to die and too little to live on.
 If one of the animals is sick they cannot e.g. call a veterinarian.
 They are not in the health insurance fund and most of them have no education.

 This foundation, called La Florcita (small flower) with 25 women-members, was created by the women in 2007 with the aim making and selling cookies and pasta made from Quinoa in order to increase their income.
 A foreign NGO donated a big metal table.
 Others, also the local municipality, donated 2 ovens and 2 machines to make pasta.
-Before meeting Wytze from Inti Sisa/CE Travels they sold their small carton boxes with quinoa cookies on nearby markets, selling, with a bit of luck, 6 boxes in a whole (weekend-)day and maybe 200 boxes a year.
-The profit, selling price – the net costs – transport – box is minimal, maybe U$0,80 per box.
+They used to sell their small carton boxes with quinoa cookies on nearby markets, with a little bit of luck, they would sell 6 boxes in a whole (weekend-)day and maybe 200 boxes a year.
+The profit is minimal, maybe U$0,80 per box.
 The problem for them is that for the cookies-price of U$1,50 per box people can also get a simple 3-course lunch.

-It seemed to me, Wytze, a classical example of a project with classical errors or, still not finished.
-They have the instruments and they can make quinoa cookies and pasta but until now nobody knew how to sell these cookies and how to find sales channels.
+It seemed to us, a classical example of a project with typical errors or, still not finished.
+They have the instruments and they can make quinoa cookies and pasta but until now, nobody knew how to sell these cookies and how to find sales channels.

 In relation with the lunch Inti Sisa serves for the Tren Crucero for Ferrocarriles Ecuador in the train station of Guamote, where the Inti Sisa Art Guesthouse is situated, the train company asked Inti Sisa for some women who can present their handicrafts made of llama wool.
-Through this way, Inti Sisa came in contact with this foundation and these women.
+This way, Inti Sisa came in contact with the foundation La Florcita and these women.

 It was the first year that the La Florcita could do a benefit to the women.